Fractured Magic: Chapter Two

 “I’m glad I could help,” Gareth said.
 Then, in the awkward silence that followed, he blurted, “I’m sorry for your loss.”

-It was an admission of guilt, he knew, a confession that he’d been eavesdropping, but Leandros didn’t seem bothered by it — or if he was, it didn’t show.
-Instead, he simply said, “I've heard that over and over, these last few days, but you're the first one who's said it and seemed genuine.
+It was an admission of guilt, a confession that he’d been eavesdropping, but Leandros didn’t seem bothered by it—or if he was, he didn’t show it.
+Instead, he simply said, “I’ve heard that again and again, these last few days, but you’re the first one who’s said it and seemed genuine.
 Thank you.”

 Awkwardly, Gareth held out his hand.
 “Gareth Ranulf,” he said.
 Seeing the recognition in Leandros’ eyes when he said his last name, he added, “And please forgive my sister.
 She cares more than she lets on.”

-“Hm,” Leandros said, shaking Gareth's hand.
-“I should really go after my cousin, but thank you again for the chapter.
+Leandros shook Gareth’s hand.
+“I should go find my cousin, but thank you again for the chapter.
 I thought I’d missed my chance to read it.
-Please...don't tell anyone about this.”
+And please...don’t tell anyone about this.”

-Gareth couldn't tell whether he meant the kidnapping or the penny dreadful.
-“Of course,” he said, moving out of Leandros' way.
-“Her Highness went that way.”
+Gareth couldn’t tell whether he meant the kidnapping or the penny dreadful, but he nodded and moved out of Leandros’ way.
+“The princess went that way.”

 Leandros bowed before following his cousin’s stormy path.
-Gareth watched him go, waiting for him to round the corner, then snuck quietly away before anyone else found him there.
-He decided he had best leave Moira to her work, after all.
+Gareth watched him go, waited for him to round the corner, then snuck quietly away before anyone else found him there.
+He had best leave Moira to her work, after all.

 Discussion